plone/plone.restapi/docs/source/endpoints/relations.md

 ```

+(restapi-relations-deleting-relations-label)=

 ### Deleting relations

-If a deleted relation is based on a `RelationChoice` or `RelationList` field on the source object, the value of the field is removed/updated accordingly.
+If a deleted relation is based on a `RelationChoice` or `RelationList` field on the source object, the value of the field is removed or updated accordingly.

 Delete all relations of the type `comprisesComponentPart` from any source to any target: